ArianLust/NSMB-MarioVSLuigi-SoundMod/README.md

 Includes all SFXs Music etc. on a way better sounding quality!

 # PLEASE (EXTRA) CREDIT ME IF YOUR GOING TO USE THE SOUNDS!!!
+it really took ages and its the least you can do.

 ## Download